 This will allow you to use Arduino code in your custom embedded project without having to use an actual Arduino board.

 To get this chip working with Arduino IDE, you will need the 16Mhz crystal, 22pF Ceramic Capacitors that are included, and an external 5V supply, or you could use a usb to ttl converter to power the chip and upload your sketches just like you do with your arduino.
+Also the IC Holder is included as in the picture.

 If you have an Arduino you can simply place the chip microcontoller on the Arduino upload your sketch then it is ready to use. we stock a Double Side Prototype PCB Bread board ideal for this.